mmaker/draft-zkproof-sigma-protocols/draft-orru-zkproof-sigma-protocols.md

 A Sigma Protocol is a simple zero-knowledge proof of knowledge.
 Any sigma protocol must define three objects:

-- A commitment, sometimes also called a nonce.
-This message is computed by the prover.
+- A commitment.
+This message is computed by the prover using secret nonces.
 - A challenge, computed using the Fiat-Shamir transformation using a hash function.
 - A response, computed by the prover, which depends on the commitment and the challenge.